Bryan Mackenzie , PhD

 Research Profile

 Iron metabolism is a topic of major public-health importance because of the prevalence of iron deficiency and of hereditary iron disorders.
-Our interest is in iron transporters—their molecular physiology, and their roles in iron homeostasis and iron disorders.
+Our interest is in iron transporters—their molecular physiology and structure–function, and their roles in iron homeostasis and iron disorders.
 Divalent metal-ion transporter-1 (DMT1) is indispensable for iron homeostasis.
 It is the front-line, primary route of iron uptake in the intestine.
 DMT1 is also responsible for mobilization of iron from the endosome to cytosol, a crucial step in the transferrin-associated uptake of iron in erythroid precursor cells.
 Export of iron from enterocytes and from macrophages (recycling iron from senescent red blood cells) is mediated by ferroportin (Fpn).
-Our research is focused on the molecular physiology of iron transporters DMT1 and Fpn, their structure–function and cellular roles.
 Work in the Mackenzie Lab utilizes transport assays in RNA-injected Xenopus oocytes expressing iron transporters, and examining iron transport and homeostasis in genetically modified mouse models.

 Teaching and Training Programs